geoschem/HEMCO/docs/source/user-guide/running.rst

 Run interactively
 =================

-HEMCO may be run interactively at the command line by typing the following within your run directory
+:program:`HEMCO` may be run interactively at the command line by typing the following within your run directory

 .. code-block:: console

    $ ./hemco_standalone

-You may also specify the path to the HEMCO standalone configuration file using:
+You may also specify the path to the :program:`HEMCO` standalone configuration file using:

 .. code-block:: console